 For some reason, backing up your Android device is quite the challenge.
 Other mobile operating systems seem to have a clear and easy way to make a backup, but for some reason, Android leaves us hanging.
 Previously we talked about one method to back up your Android, this is an alternative method.

-Carbon is a two-part app, meaning you need the app on your computer and on your Android device.
+Helium is a two-part app, meaning you need the app on your computer and on your Android device.
 You are not required to root your Android.
 What you will be allowed is the back up of your apps, app data and also syncing of your apps.
 Does this sound like something you can use?
-Let’s take a closer look at how to back up your Android with Carbon.
+Let’s take a closer look at how to back up your Android with Helium.

 Enable Debugging in the Developer Options.
 You can follow these instructions on a newer Android OS like Jellybean 4.2.

-Once connected, you can start Carbon on your computer.
+Once connected, you can start Helium on your computer.
 The computer app is really just used for the drivers to access some of the information.
 It appears that if your phone is rooted, you can grant SuperUser permissions and do not need the desktop app.

 When everything is up and running, you will be offered choices on what you would like to do.
 For this article, we will create a backup.